 In today's technology-driven world, data is collected, analyzed and interpreted to solve a wide range of business problems.
-With a career as a data analyst, you could play a powerful role in the growth and success of an organization.
+With a career as a data analyst, you could play a decisive role in the growth and success of an organization.

-"Ultimately, the work of a data analyst provides insights to the organization that can transform how the business moves forward and grows successfully," said Susan McKenzie, associate dean of STEM programs at Southern New Hampshire University (SNHU).
+"Ultimately, the work of a data analyst provides insights to the organization that can transform how the business moves forward and grows successfully," said Dr. Susan McKenzie, senior associate dean of STEM programs at Southern New Hampshire University (SNHU).